partnership for an aids-free generation

 SCOPE's collaborative engagement model brings together religious and medical communities arounds a common goal of realizing an AIDS-free generation and improving the lives of people affected by HIV/AIDS.

-In 2010, SCOPE formed a partnership with the North Gondar Diocese in Ethiopia.
+In 2010, SCOPE formed a partnership between our schools of public health in the US and Ethiopia, our US faith partners, and the North Gondar Diocese in Ethiopia.
 On their first project they celebrated the opening of a museum of religious treasures by putting on an HIV/AIDS testing campaign.
 More than 800 people were tested for HIV through the testing campaign held on the diocese grounds where public figures, including the Archbishop and 55 priests, were among the first to be tested.
 Since the inception of the partnership, SCOPE fellows and staff have worked with leadership of the North Gondar diocese to provide training to religious leaders designed to increase awareness of HIV/AIDS prevention, control, support, stigma-reduction, and care.

 HOLY WATER SITES: